-Advantages of Geothermal Heating The approach of fall signals a good time to start thinking about heating your home during the colder winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, a regular family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Western Montana geothermal home comfort system utilizes the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Western Montana home or business.
-Although the original investment in a geothermal system may be greater than the investment in a regular system, the long-term return on that investment makes it worthwhile.
+Although the original investment in a geothermal system may be greater than the investment in a standard system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
 For most homes, the payments connected with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most proficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Western Montana geothermal dealer.
 The dealer will measure your house, calculate your heating and cooling requirements and review your property to suggest the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and supply one.
 Once installed, a geothermal system needs less maintenance than an original heating and cooling system and runs more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
-That converts to a 500 percent efficiency rating and savings up to 70 percent for utility expenses.
+That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another plus -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they decrease their carbon footprint.
 To find a geothermal system that suits your needs, contact Ground Source Systems, Inc. today or talk to one of our experts at 406-755-2665.